 Orthogonal capability to the 23001-17 component value alignment, padding and component value organization is highly desired.
 Upon decompression, each chunk is used exactly as if the respective uncompressed values had been loaded directly from storage or the network.

 Constructive interaction between transformational properties is desired.
-For example, if I compress the sample as individual chunks, but then encrypt the entire sample, the independence of those chunks might be lost.
+For example, if the sample is compressed as individual chunks, but the compressed sample is then is encrypted as a single chunk, the independence of those chunks might be lost.
 We note that this might not be generically possible without defining tiling-aware encryption/protection mechanism, and that might look a lot like a gridded image item.

+Ability to compress KLV metadata tracks and items.

 Contents